-The firm relies on Modern Portfolio Theory and other investing schools of thought when building diversified portfolios and making investment decisions.
+Atwater Malick primarily relies on its clients' investor profiles when building diversified portfolios and making investment decisions.
 It aims to design asset allocation models based on factors like the client’s long-term investment goals.
 AM notes that it “utilizes investment strategies that are designed to capture market rates of both return and risk.”
-It also discourages frequent trading, which can affect investment performance through increased brokerage and other transaction costs and taxes.
-Instead, AM trends toward using buy-and-hold investment strategy.

 PSI Capital Management

-Account minimums to receive investment management services vary based on the portfolio program you choose.
+Account minimums to receive investment management services at PSI vary based on the portfolio program you choose.
 But the minimum generally ranges from $100,000 to $200,000.
-Individuals with less than $100,000 can receive only consulting services.
+The firm may waive its minimum requirements for certain clients.

-The team features two chartered financial analysts (CFAs), two chartered financial consultants (ChFCs), one chartered life underwriter (CLU) and one retirement income certified professional (RICP).
+The team here features chartered financial analysts (CFAs), chartered financial consultants (ChFCs), chartered life underwriters (CLUs) and retirement income certified professionals (RICPs).